Steven Enoch: Professional career

-On July 25, 2020, Enoch signed with Obradoiro of the Spanish Liga ACB.
+After going undrafted in the 2020 NBA draft, Enoch started his professional career by signing with Monbus Obradoiro of the Spanish Liga ACB on July 25, 2020.

-On August 19, 2021, he has signed with Saski Baskonia of the Liga ACB.
+On August 19, 2021, Enoch signed a two-year contract with Saski Baskonia of the Liga ACB.
+In two seasons with the Basque club, Enoch averaged 8.5 points and 4.8 rebounds in the Liga ACB, along with 7.6 points and 4.4 rebounds in the EuroLeague.

+On July 2, 2023, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+On July 29, 2024, Enoch signed with Rytas Vilnius of the Lithuanian basketball league (LKL) and BCL.

 National team career

 Enoch has played for Armenia in several international tournaments, having obtained dual citizenship, he has no Armenian ancestry but has trained in Armenia before traveling to tournaments.
 At the 2016 FIBA U20 European Championship, he averaged 17.3 points and 15.2 rebounds per game in Armenia's six games.
 In July 2017, he played in the FIBA U20 European Championship in Crete, Greece.